 5. Salted Caramel Latte

 A salted caramel latte is just as it sounds; it takes the classic latte to another level by adding in the sweet and salty flavors of salted caramel.
-All you need to make this drink at home is 1 cup of your favorite milk, 1 ounce of espresso roast coffee, caramel syrup, sea salt, sugar, and whipped cream (optional).
+All you need to make this drink at home is:

 6. Vanilla Biscotti Latte

 The biscotti latte is a popular choice for autumn-loving coffee drinkers, especially those with a Nespresso Vertuo machine.
-According to the Nespresso company, making one of these at home isn’t difficult at all.
-You’ll just need 1 shot of espresso, some milk, vanilla extract, lemon zest, and sugar.
+According to the Nespresso company, making one of these at home isn’t difficult at all, you’ll just need:

-This recipe is ideal for warming up on a chilly day, thanks to its combination of sweet vanilla and citrusy lemon, which creates a decadent biscotti taste.
-To make it even better, dip actual biscotti in the mug in between sips.
+This hot coffee recipe is ideal for warming up on a chilly day, thanks to its combination of sweet vanilla and citrusy lemon, which creates a decadent biscotti taste.
+To make it even better add vanilla syrup on top and dip actual biscotti in the mug in between sips.

 7. Maple Spice Iced Coffee

 Depending on the weather outside, a hot fall drink might not be the best choice.
 In that case, you’ll definitely want to consider ordering or making a maple spice iced coffee.
-This sweet treat is perfect for warm fall days, but it still gives you a taste of autumn that you won’t be able to pass up.
+This sweet treat is perfect for warm fall days, but shouldn't be confused with a maple pecan latte which has a much nuttier taste.

 8. Butter Pecan Frappuccino